-There are a few key differences to keep in mind when developing a theme or plugin for WordPress.com.
+There are a few key differences to keep in mind when developing a theme or plugin for a WordPress.com site compared to how you might do it for self-hosted/WordPress.org sites.
 We’ve outlined a non-exhaustive list below.

 WordPress.com provides full page caching, along with persistent object caching, out of the box.
 Anonymous page views are retrieved from memory for high performance and high scalability, and many db queries and other code-level objects are stored in-memory for fast retrieval.
 For more information, see our caching documentation.